-Former teacher that I am, I had to look up exactly what sea glass is.
-Technically, sea glass is made from bottles, jars and glass that have been discarded, fall into the ocean, and are tumbled over and over to form colorful gems with a smooth, frosty finish.
+What is sea glass?
+Former teacher that I am, I looked up exactly what sea glass is.
+Technically, sea glass is made from bottles, jars, and glass that have been discarded, fallen into the ocean and are tumbled over and over to form colorful gems with a smooth, frosty finish.

-We all don’t have access to real sea glass, but fortunately, we can either make or purchase items that have the look of sea glass.
-I have done just that with plain glass and I’ll show you how it’s done in an upcoming post.
+Most of us don’t have access to real sea glass.
+Fortunately, we can either make or purchase items that have the look of sea glass.
+I have done just that with plain glass.

 I balanced the other side of the mantel with this soft blue vase that is one of my favorites.
 It looks like powdered sugar has been dusted on it.